fhiso/basic-concepts/basic-concepts.md

 useful to be able to indicate that the *term* is a *class*.
 This can be done by saying the *type* of the *term* is `rdfs:Class`.

-{.note}  Although the `rdfs:Class` *class* is defined in [RDF Schema], this standard does not require support for any of the facilities in [RDF Schema], nor are parties defining *classes* or *terms* required to do so in a manner compatible with RDF.
-An implementer may safely use the `rdfs:Class` *class* using just the information given in this section without reading [RDF Schema].
+{.note ...}  Although the `rdfs:Class` *class* is defined in §2.2 of [RDF Schema], this standard does not require support for any of the facilities in [RDF Schema], nor are parties defining *classes* or *terms* required to do so in a manner compatible with RDF.
+An implementer may safely use the `rdfs:Class` *class* for the purposes of this standard using just the information given in this section without reading [RDF Schema] or otherwise being familiar with RDF.

+The decision to use `rdfs:Class` and other *terms* from [RDF Schema] is due to FHISO's policy of reusing facilities from existing standards when they are a good match for our requirements, rather than inventing our own versions with similar functionality.
+{/}

 The *type* of any *class* is therefore `rdfs:Class`.